 When Dr. Corbett has free time, she loves hiking, traveling, cooking, gardening, spending time with Dr. Erik, and snuggling with her furry friends, Coconut, Roisin, and Leona.

-Cynthia, Veterinary Assistant
+Cynthia, Veterinary Technician

 Cynthia has been with Town Center Veterinary Associates since 2001, and previously has been very active in the 4H community.
 Her specialty is working with pocket pets (rabbits, hamsters, gerbils, guinea pigs, etc.).

 One of the favorite parts of her job is working with all of our patients and their families.
 At home Cynthia has her pit bull, Coral; three cats – Walter, Katie, and Athena; two goats; five pigs; two guinea pigs; four rabbits; chickens; and ducks.
 In her free time, she enjoys spending time outdoors with her children and doing arts and crafts with her daughter.

 Brittany attended Michigan State University for her undergraduate degree.
 In December 2014, she received her bachelor of science in Animal Science with a concentration in animal biology and pre-veterinary medicine.
 She plans to attend veterinary school at Michigan State someday.

 Brittany comes to Town Center with 4.5 years of emergency veterinary experience as both a receptionist and a veterinary assistant.
 While she loved emergency medicine, she wished she could connect with patients and their families on a long-term basis.
 She looks forward to getting to know all of the families here at Town Center Veterinary Associates, and helping them with their furry family members.